Ahanmr/GRID/docs/source/ch2_interface/aoi.rst

-Area of Interest
+Define AOI
 ================

 .. figure:: res/aoi_pn.png

-    Left-click on the image to define the AOI, which is shaded in red.
+    Screenshot of GRID defining AOI

+Often time the provided orthoimages contain areas you don't need.
+In this step, you can define an area of interest (AOI) to exclude the redundant parts.

-Define AOI
+Draw AOI
 ----------

+To draw AOI,
-To define area of interest (AOI), left-click on the image **four times** to assign four corners of the AOI rectangle.
+left-click on the image **four times** to assign four corners of the AOI rectangle.
 The red shaded region will be AOI used in the analysis.